coingaming/moon/docs/proposal.md

-# Moon gen.scaffold proposal
+# Moon scaffold proposal

 ## Proposal reason
 Speed up frontend development.
-Reduce breaking changes number.
-Looks pretty close to phoenix's develoment standarts.
+Reduce the number of breaking changes.
+It closely aligns with Phoenix's development standards.

 ## Proposal workflow
-- First should be discussedinside by MoonDS team
+- First should be discussed inside the MoonDS team
 - ... and proposed for a review/discussion to our library consumers

 ## Subject
-To create generator task  `moon.gen.scaffold <Your.Data.Type.Module>` pretty close to `phx.gen...` mix task.
+To create generator task  `moon.scaffold <Your.Data.Type.Module>` pretty close to `phx.gen...` mix task.
 `<Your.Data.Type.Module>` - is some kind of struct|ecto.schema

 Generator result - Compound component & it's subcomponents.